The Substitute (Lost): 2004 (flash-sideways timeline)

 John Locke (Terry O'Quinn) arrives at his home, after returning from Australia on Flight 815.
 He is greeted by his fiancée, Helen Norwood (Katey Sagal), whom he is set to marry shortly, in a wedding also apparently to be attended by his father.

 Helen encourages Locke to call Dr. Jack Shephard (Matthew Fox), who previously offered to evaluate Locke's condition.
-Locke declines to do so because he doesn't believe in miracles and wants Helen to love him for who he is; they reaffirm their love for one another.
+Locke declines to do so because he does not believe in miracles and wants Helen to love him for who he is; they reaffirm their love for one another.

 Locke returns to work, where his supervisor, Randy (Billy Ray Gallion), confronts Locke about Locke's failure to attend a company conference while in Sydney.
-Locke attempts to apologize, but Randy abruptly fires him.
-As he leaves the building, Locke comes into contact with Hugo "Hurley" Reyes (Jorge Garcia), the owner of the company, who refers Locke to a temp agency that he also owns.
+Locke attempts to apologize, but Randy fires him.
+While leaving the building, Locke comes into contact with Hugo "Hurley" Reyes (Jorge Garcia), the owner of the company, who refers Locke to a temp agency that he also owns.
 At the temp agency, Rose Nadler (L. Scott Caldwell) sympathizes with Locke's handicap because of her own battle with cancer.
 Rose denies his request to work at a construction company because his handicap will make this impossible.
 In addition, Locke tells Helen why he lost his job and admits that he went to Australia to go on a walkabout, but was not allowed to do so.

-Rose eventually finds him work as a substitute teacher at a school where Ben Linus (Michael Emerson) also works as a history teacher.
+Rose finds him work as a substitute teacher at a school.
+There, Ben Linus (Michael Emerson) also works as a history teacher.

 2007 (original timeline)

 The Man in Black, in the form of Locke, attempts to recruit both Richard Alpert (Nestor Carbonell) and James "Sawyer" Ford (Josh Holloway) for his quest to leave the island.
-Sawyer immediately realizes that the Man in Black is not Locke, because Locke was always scared and the Man in Black is not.
+Sawyer realizes that the Man in Black is not Locke, because Locke was always scared and the Man in Black is not.
 He separately promises each of them answers about the island; Richard refuses and Sawyer agrees to travel with him.
 While in the jungle, they both see a young boy (the Man in Black is surprised that Sawyer can see him as well), whom the Man in Black chases.
 The boy tells him, "You know the rules; you can't kill him."
-At this, the Man in Black becomes angry and loudly declares "don't tell me what I can't do," a phrase that the real Locke frequently used in the past.
-At this time, Richard speaks with Sawyer, claiming that the Man in Black's true intention is to kill everyone on the island, but runs away before he can explain further when he sees "Locke" returning.
+Enraged, the Man in Black declares "don't tell me what I can't do," a phrase that the real Locke frequently used in the past.
+Meanwhile, Richard speaks with Sawyer, claiming that the Man in Black's true intention is to kill everyone on the island, but runs away before he can explain further after seeing "Locke" returning.